Platform Selection Guide¶

 I want to start immediately with minimal setup¶

-No additional dependencies or configuration required
+No additional installation or configuration required

 Suitable for learning and experimentation